 Housing is critical to the prevention of mental health problems and the promotion of recovery.
 The Governments 'Ending Rough Sleeping for Good' Strategy sets the ambition that no one is released from a public institution as homeless.
-Braintree District with our partners have a series of agreements and policies in place which include The Community Accommodation Service Tier 3 (CAS3), this provides temporary accommodation for up to 84 nights for homeless prison leavers and those moving on from Approved Premises (CAS1) or the Bail Accommodation and Support Service (CAS2), and assistance to help them move into settled accommodation.
+Braintree District with our partners have a series of agreements and policies in place which include the development of the Essex Prisoner Release Housing Protocol, as well as the ongoing governance of this protocol.
+The Community Accommodation Service Tier 3 (CAS3), provides temporary accommodation for up to 84 nights for homeless prison leavers and those moving on from Approved Premises (CAS1) or the Bail Accommodation and Support Service (CAS2), and assistance to help them move into settled accommodation.